We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 Under Spain's simplified compensation regime (SCR), homeowners with solar systems up to 100 kW can offset surplus generation against their electricity bill at the hourly pool price.
 In 2025, the average compensation rate was €0.087/kWh — well below Spain's average retail rate of €0.19/kWh, reinforcing the case for battery storage to self-consume rather than export.

-France EDF OA Feed-in Tariff 2026: €0.1321/kWh for Systems Under 9 kWp
+France EDF OA Feed-in Tariff 2026: 1.1 c€/kWh Surplus Tariff for Systems Under 9 kWc

-France's CRE has published the H1 2026 feed-in tariff rates for the EDF Obligation d'Achat (OA) programme.
-For residential systems under 9 kWp, the rate is €0.1321/kWh for surplus injection and €0.0671/kWh for total injection contracts.
-The rate is reviewed every quarter.
+France's CRE and the arrêté of 1 June 2026 set the current EDF Obligation d'Achat (OA) feed-in tariff.
+For residential systems under 9 kWc, the tariff is now a single surplus-only rate of 1.1 c€/kWh (€0.011/kWh) — a sharp cut from the prior ~12.69 c€/kWh; full-injection contracts are no longer offered in this size band.
+The rate is reviewed periodically.
 At France's average retail electricity price of €0.24/kWh, self-consumption remains significantly more valuable than grid injection.